Style

 Legacy

-A direct ancestor of the modern British compère and gameshow host.
-Jimmy Carr, Michael McIntyre and a host of smooth stand-ups owe something to Monkhouse's belief that a joke, told with precision, is a small work of art.
+Monkhouse sits in the lineage later associated with the modern British compère and gameshow host.
+Smooth stand-ups such as Jimmy Carr and Michael McIntyre echo his belief that a joke, told with precision, is a small work of art.

 Greatest Moments